1IntereJurry/1IntereJurry/README.md

 ## Top Projects

-[GOGE](https://github.com/1IntereJurry/GOGE) - It may look like a simple C# console game, but it is mor than that...
-Stars: 0, Primary Language: C#, Forks: 0, Open Issues: 0
+[GOGE](https://github.com/1IntereJurry/GOGE) - It may look like a simple C# console game, but it is more than that...
+Stars: 0, Primary Language: C#, Open Issues: 0

 ## GitHub Stats